 Please ask for a copy of our infection prevention and control information sheet, which explains what the Infection Control Team are doing to prevent hospital infections and what you can do to help us to minimise the risk of infections during your child's stay.
-A copy is also available in the ward information folder in the parents' sitting room or on the bedside television system.
+A copy is also available in the ward information folder in the parents' sitting room or by your child's bed.